Home » General Admission Requirements

 • Consent to Receive Electronic Communications

-8. Comply with all Gurnick Academy of Medical Arts requirements for Immunizations, Health Screening, Background Check, and CPR/First Aid policy.
+9. Comply with all Gurnick Academy of Medical Arts requirements for Immunizations, Health Screening, Background Checks, and CPR/First Aid policy.
+Documentation of these requirements must be submitted before clinical rotations, as determined by the program.

 • Please read each program’s performance requirements in the Program Performance Requirements section.

-10. Comply with the Additional Admission Requirements per program.
+11. Comply with the Additional Admission Requirements for each program.

 • Please review this section for the applicable program.